 identified the bogey.

 band: Maybe radar, maybe not.
-Supermarket door sensors
+K-band radar false alarms

 radar detectors that pollute by transmitting on K.

-are a few clues for spotting offending radar detectors.
+are a few clues for spotting offending radar detectors and, also, cars

 You may get a brief K warning just as you meet an

 oncoming car.
 Or a lingering K, nearly constant strength,